wuchenm/Feeding-Frenzy-Game/README.md

-This is the reposiroty for Feeding Frenzy Game
+This is the repository for Feeding Frenzy Game